viyancs/system-bash/README.md

 system-bash
 ===========

-All Script for Maintenance Under System Operation that support Bash Script.
+All Script for Maintenance Under System Operation that supported Bash Script.

 Example
 -------